Liu Shahe: Biography

 Yu Xuntan was born on 11 November 1931 in Chengdu, the capital of Sichuan province, Republic of China.
 His parents were small landowners from Jintang County near Chengdu, and the family moved back to Jintang in 1935.
 His father worked for the Kuomintang government, and for that reason was killed by the Communist Party during the Land Reform Movement.
+According to Liu, Liu had no hatred towards the Communist Party as a result of the execution.

 He entered Sichuan University in 1949, majoring in agricultural chemistry.
 He began writing in 1948, and served as an editor of a supplement to the newspaper Western Sichuan Peasant Daily.
 He became a professional writer in 1952, and joined the predecessor of the Communist Youth League of China that same year.

 In 1955, Liu published his first poem, which was well received by critics, and became a poet almost exclusively.
 The following year, he published The Country Nocturnes, his first poetry collection, and was admitted to the Academy of Literature.
 Together with three other poets, he founded Stars, a monthly poetry magazine, in 1956.
 He wrote the poem series entitled "Grass and Stars" for the inaugural issue of the magazine, but was criticized soon after its publication.

-When the Anti-Rightist Campaign began in 1957, Liu was denounced as a "filial descendant of the landlord class" and forced to undergo reform through labour for the next eight years, working all sorts of jobs including labourer and librarian.
-During the subsequent Cultural Revolution, he was exiled in Jintang without a job.
-He continued to compose poems in this period, but most of them were lost.
+In early 1957, Liu published Pieces on Plants, which ultimately resulted in waves of debate and political criticism.
+These poems used plant imagery to characterize aspects of life in the People's Republic of China.
+Pieces on Plants became a point of political contention as the Hundred Flowers Campaign cooled.
+Other literary journals criticized the poems; for example, a response by Ye Yonglie described Pieces on Plants as a "squeaking lament for the old society, packed with feelings of decline, by an extremely small number of those not willing to accept socialism.

+In February 1957, Liu and his editor at the journal Stars (which had published Pieces on Plants) were criticized at a meeting of the Sichuan China Federation of Literary and Arts Circles.
+Attendees contended that Liu must be "harboring hatred for the murder of his father".
+Both Liu and his editor were suspended from their editorial positions at Stars, effective with 1957's third issue.